jeffro256/HH-Scheduler/README.md

 How to open yourself
 -------------------------
-Download the .zip fle then open the 'HHScheduler.xcworkspace'
+Clone Repository or download the .zip fle then open 'HHScheduler.xcworkspace'  with XCode